-Although the facilities proposed may contribute to the density increments sought for the development, there is not enough information provided at this time to demonstrate that additional public benefit features can be provided to justify the increase in density.
+Although the facilities proposed may contribute to the density increments sought for the proposed development, there is not enough information provided at this time to demonstrate that additional public benefit features can be provided to justify the increase in density.
 The maximum number of DUs will be determined on the basis of public benefit features that the applicant will provide, pursuant to Section 27-514.10(b) of the Zoning Ordinance, at the time of approval of the CDP and staged with the residential development at that time.
-At the time of CDP, the applicant shall demonstrate that public benefit features above those previously required will be provided to justify the density included with this application.
+At the time of CDP, the applicant shall demonstrate that public benefit features above those previously required will be provided to justify the additional density proposed with this application.
+Staff recommends approval of this amendment with considerations and conditions.

-Limitations 2-5 of CR-11-2006 were not proposed for amendment with this application.
-However, at the Planning Board hearing, the applicant requested a modification to Limitation 3 which was approved by the Planning Board to clarify the buffer requirements.
-Conditions 1-12 of CR-11-2006 were also not proposed to be amended with this application, however, additional minor amendments were proposed by the applicant at the Planning Board hearing which were approved by the Planning Board.
+Limitations 2-5 of CR-11-2006 are not proposed for amendment with this application and are carried forward in the Recommendation section of this report.
+Conditions 1-12 of CR-11-2006 are also not proposed to be amended with this application and are carried forward in the Recommendation section of this report.